 Durham Police are currently investigating over 1,500 complaints in relation to Medomsley, including both physical and sexual abuse.
 If you were subjected to abuse whilst at Medomsley, we would recommend you speak to one of the officers involved in “Operation Seabrook” by calling 101.

-Jordans Solicitors have previously settled cases in relation to Medomsley Detention Centre, and currently represent a large number of clients who allege physical and sexual abuse.
+Jordans Solicitors have settled a significant number of cases in relation to Medomsley Detention Centre, and currently represent a large number of clients who allege physical and sexual abuse.
 We are part of a Steering Group collectively handling claims for over 1,000 clients affected by abuse at Medomsley.
-We are working closely with Durham Police with their investigation.
+We continue to work closely with Durham Police with their investigation.

-Jordans Solicitors have a dedicated team of highly specialist lawyers who can ensure your claim is handled sensitively, enabling you to secure the best level of compensation from those responsible for your traumatic experiences.
+Jordans Solicitors have a dedicated team of highly specialist lawyers who can ensure your claim is handled sensitively, enabling you to secure the best outcome from those responsible for your traumatic experiences.

 If you would like help with pursuing a claim, please make contact with us by e-mail, telephone on our freephone number or by completing a request a call back form.Return to Cases Overview